President and Chief Executive Officer

 Ms. Ignagni has won many accolades for her leadership in the health care industry for her extensive health policy insight and leadership, earning recognition by national publications, including The New York Times, National Journal, The Hill, Time magazine, the Washingtonian, Fortune magazine, and Modern Healthcare.

 Jeffrey Chansler serves as Chief Legal Officer for the EmblemHealth family of companies.
 Mr. Chansler oversees all legal functions for the enterprise as well as Labor Relations for EmblemHealth.

-Beth Leonard serves as Chief Marketing and Communications Officer for the EmblemHealth family of companies.
-Ms. Leonard oversees marketing, communications, public affairs, digital engagement, and EmblemHealth Neighborhood Care.
+Beth Leonard serves as Chief Corporate Affairs Officer for the EmblemHealth family of companies.
+Ms. Leonard oversees marketing, communications, public relations, government affairs and policy, community engagement, corporate social responsibility and EmblemHealth Neighborhood Care.

 Chief Human Resources Officer

 Donna Hughes serves as Chief Human Resources Officer for the EmblemHealth family of companies.
 Ms. Hughes oversees employee relations, employee engagement, employee benefits and incentives, professional development, training, and recruitment.

 Executive Vice President and Chief Administrative Officer